Away With The Steiners

 We’re going to explain all the ins and outs of packing for India below.

-About your ‘DAY PACK’ – the bag you choose to carry on you every day
+You ‘DAY PACK’ is the bag you choose to carry on you every day while out and about.

 It is best to choose a bag that zips closed and can be worn across your body so that you can see and feel it on you at all times.